ICWR-TEAM/underwaf/README.md

-# Underwaf - Opensource Laravel Firewall by ICWR - TECH
+# Underwaf - Opensource Laravel Firewall
----
 This package to protect your laravel web app from SQLI , XSS , RFI , RCE , AND LFI attacks.
 With this package all malicious input request will blocked and write on laravel log as Alert Log.

 ## Installations